 Optimize your website for lead generation by combining bold, sweeping changes with iterative A/B testing.

 When the time came to redesign Apperian’s website, we knew we needed to better speak to our target customer.
 Defining that customer’s language and ideal value proposition was one of our first steps.
 A new design and brand were informed by both qualitative target customer feedback, and by quantitative website analytics data.

 After re-launching our website, we saw bounce rate decrease and conversions increase; but we continued to iterate through homepage variations, optimizing calls to action and messaging even further to narrow to our target customer.
 Now, the website is the top generator of leads for our sales team, and has drastically reduced our marketing costs to acquire a customer.

 Follow @fairpointint on Twitter

 Always iterate.
 Always!
-The digital space is moving at a very fast pace and if your company is not ready to test and experiment with new visual design or creative content, you will be left behind.
+The digital space is moving at a very fast pace and if your company is not ready to test and experiment with new lead generation techniques or creative content, you will be left behind.

 Even companies like Google, Facebook and Microsoft advocate that segmenting and A/B testing your audience is one of the must-do things in order to keep relevancy online.

 I can give an example with our own growth online.
 We made over 60 changes to the layout on our website, created new 3 new types of pages with unique and helpful content, have over 60 different sets of AdWords copy and over 20 landing page variants.

 That may seem like a lot of work, but the results are worth it.
 We saw more than a 300% increase in organic visits and over 160% increase in leads generated via organic and paid search, year to year.
 The click through rate (CTR) on our ads is steadily above 8%, and our dynamic remarketing campaign has increased retention rates by 17%.